colyseus/docs/docs/authentication/module.md

 ## Upgrading and linking user accounts

+You may use the contents of the previous active token `upgradingToken` when registering an user via email/password or OAuth.

-You may upgrade an anonymous user to a permanent account by linking their account with an email/password or OAuth provider.
+- Upgrade an anonymous user to an email/password or OAuth account

-You can access the previous token (`upgradingToken`) during these callbacks:
+- Link multiple OAuth providers to the same account

+**Example**

 === `auth.settings.onRegisterWithEmailAndPassword`